 It’s important for a leader to be involved enough to confidently say, “It’s a big job, and I know you can do it” so you can keep team members positive and confident while they handle big tasks with clear accountability.

-Hold employees accountable without micromanaging
+How to hold employees accountable without micromanaging

 Be the best example of constant personal growth